 Insoluble fiber promotes better bowel movement, helping to improve the passage of material through your digestive system and can be specifically beneficial for those who struggle with constipation or irregular stools.
 It increases the stool bulk and assists its movement through the intestines.

 Important to note that insoluble fiber has also been scientifically proven to reduce the risk of intestinal tract diseases, such as diverticulitis, constipation, haemorrhoids, and colorectal cancer.
 Insoluble fiber is found in whole-wheat flour, wheat bran, nuts, beans and vegetables, such as cauliflower, green beans and potatoes.

 The 5 a day rule comes is based on advice from the World Health Organization (WHO), which recommends eating a minimum of 400g (i.e. five portions) of fruit and vegetables per day (giving you the daily fibre norm of 25-30g of fibre) to lower the risk of serious health problems, such as heart disease, stroke and some types of cancer.

 Fiber and the microbiome

-The gut microbiota is a community of live bacteria that insist in our intestines.
+Within our digestive tract, we have complex microbial communities that reside in the different parts of the gut and have a variety of functions, from aiding digestion and breaking down food and toxins to supporting immunity and assisting brain functions.
 The higher bacteria diversity, the better for our health.
 Imbalance of the normal gut microbiota can lead to dysbiosis, which is strongly linked to gastrointestinal conditions, such as irritable bowel disease, inflammatory bowel disease and increase your risk of developing a chronic disease, such as type 2 diabetes or obesity.

 Novo Vita Husk Organic+